tbranyen/site-content/posts/diffhtml/post.md

 Components](https://github.com/w3c/webcomponents/).
-Google took an initial stab at what this could look like with the [Polymer project](https://www.polymer-project.org/1.0/), which attempted to get developers to structure reusable components like this:
+Google took an initial stab at what this could look like with the [Polymer project](https://www.polymer-project.org/1.0/), which attempted to get developers structuring reusable components like this:

 {{"polymer-element-0.5.html"|render "html"}}